Imanuelle-glitch/alx-low_level_programming/0x02-functions_nested_loops/README.md

-using _putchar function to print
+print the alphabet using _putchar function